Kentucky Coal Museum: Education

-The museum provides education and better insight on the life of hard working coal miners and the pressures they faced while working in dangerous underground mines.
-One employee Phyllis Sizemore that worked at the museum said "I hope when visitors come to this museum that each are touched emotionally as well as intellectually.
-I hope they learn something but I hope they find food for thought, I hope their heart is touched as they read and learn about the lives of people and how these people lived and how they raise a family."
-This museum has welcomed over 6,000 visitors each year.
+The museum provides education on the life of coal miners and the pressures they faced while working in dangerous underground mines.
+The museum has over 6,000 visitors each year.

 In early January, recent issues have caught the attention of residents of Benham and Lynch located in Harlan County about surface mining close to these historical towns.
-This could damage water sources and block the view of the city which helps tourism.
-This could affect the Kentucky Coal Museum due to a decrease in tourism investments.
+This could damage water sources and block the view of the city which helps tourism, which in turn could affect the Kentucky Coal Museum due to a decrease in tourism investments.

 Exhibits

-Throughout the museum visitors have access to numerous exhibits and displays on all four floors.
+Museum visitors have access to exhibits and displays on four floors.
 Some include the Mock Mine, life of a coal miner and their family, community art mural of Benham, mining tools, Native American & early settler displays, coal camp displays, coal camp schools, coal camps as multicultural places, mine safety exhibits, and the Loretta Lynn Exhibit.
 Artifacts, antiques, photographs, and machinery make up more than 30 exhibits in the museum.

 One of the most well known tours is the Portal 31 Underground Mine Tour.
 This tour allows visitors to ride a rail car through a coal mine that include sounds and animated exhibits.
 Other activities for visitors include having their picture taken outside by the two-ton block of coal and learning about the formation of coal by looking at visuals and fossil displays.

-Below is a list of exhibits on each floor.